I have ADHD and am prescribed 30 mg of Ritalin a day. However I also smoke pot at least once a week. Is it okay to be smoking while on Ritalin?

 Here’s a question for you to consider.
 Did you start smoking before or after being prescribed Ritalin?
 If you started smoking pot after, did you do so in order to treat certain side effects of your medication?
 If this is the case, there might be other, more reliable solutions.
 If you were smoking before the Ritalin, it might be helpful to consider abstaining from pot for a bit, to see how you feel while only taking one substance.
 There are a lot of potential results whenever substances are mixed, both desirable and undesirable.
 In the case of Ritalin and pot, we don’t have enough research yet to provide you with more definitive information.
 Just some food for thought…

 Your primary care provider may be able to give you more specific information about how these two interact based on your personal health history, so let her/him know about your occasional use.
-If you’re a Columbia student, you can always set up an appointment with Medical Services (Morningside campus) or the Student Health Service (CUMC campus).
 You can also learn more about marijuana use and other substances by reading through the Go Ask Alice!
 Alcohol and Other Drugs archive.

 Hope this helps!Alice!